rsher60/Sentiment-Analysis-by-combining-Machine-Learning-and-Lexicon-Based-methods/README.md

 # Sentiment-Analysis-by-combining-Machine-Learning-and-Lexicon-Based-methods
 This project is on twitter sentimental analysis by combining lexicon based and machine learning approaches.
 A supervised lexicon-based approach for extracting sentiments from tweets was implemented.
 Various supervised machine learning approaches were tested using scikit-learn libraries in python and implemented Decision Trees and Naive Bayes techniques.

-The goal of this project is to use a combination of lexicon based methods and Machine Learning Techniques for Sentiment Analysis.
-A supervised lexicon-based approach was used in combination with a number of Machine Learning appr

 The entire code for preprocessing, implementation and post-processing of the project was done in Python 2.7.

 ## Overview of the Project